yaron4u/EnigmaCracker/README.md

 We'll begin by delving into the foundational concepts.
 Upon establishing a wallet through platforms like **Exodus/TrustWallet** or similar services, users receive a **mnemonic phrase (_seed-phrase_)** comprised of **12 unique words**.
 The selection of words for this passphrase isn't arbitrary; they are derived from a specific lexicon containing **2048 potential words**.
 From this collection, the passphrase words are selected at random (**_the entire list of these words is accessible_** [**_HERE_**](https://www.blockplate.com/pages/bip-39-wordlist)).
 Utilizing this passphrase, an individual has the capability to access their wallet on any device and manage their assets.
 My application operates by employing brute force techniques to decipher these passphrases.

-If EnigmaCracker finds a wallet with a balance, it will create `wallets_with_balance.txt` file that will contain the info of the found wallet.
+If EnigmaCracker finds a wallet with a balance, it will create `wallets_with_balance.txt` file that will contain the info of the discovered wallet.

 ## Installation